voxpupuli/puppet-kafka/README.md

 The directory to install kafka.

-#### Class: `kafka::mirror`
+#### Resource: `kafka::mirror`

-One of the primary classes of the kafka module.
-This class will install a kafka mirror.
+One of the primary resources of the kafka module.
+This resource will install a kafka mirror and can be called multiple time.
-If you need to have multiple mirror services, you should use `kafka::mirror::rmirror` resources multiple time instead (with the same args definition).

 **Parameters within `kafka::mirror`:**